terrazimb/xahau-smartwallet-guardian/submission.md

 ## 1. Summary

 SmartWallet Guardian is a no-code security Hook that protects Xahau users by limiting outgoing payments to 100 XAH.
 It prevents high-value mistakes and scam-triggered transfers.
+“This Hook is deployed and tested on Xahau Mainnet.”

 ---